krmaffey/Portfolio/final_proj_p2.md

 Thank you so much for your time!
 Do you have any questions for me?

 ### Interview Results

+Before starting my user interviews, I got to a point where I was comfortable with several of my wireframes via Flourish and arranged them in a manner that was similar to the structure I had proposed in the [first part](/final_proj_p1.md) of this project.
+However, I still felt like my narrative was lacking so I decided to get input and address it again.

 #### Feedback from Person 1 (Profile: female, educated to a master's level, age 25)
 _What do you think this site is for?_<br>
 "To raise money/awareness for organizations trying to improve the treatment of women in Middle Eastern countries"<br>